Payback: Trump ousts officials who testified on impeachment

-First came news that Trump had ousted Lt.
-Col Alexander Vindman, the decorated soldier and national security aide who played a central role in the Democrats’ impeachment case.
-He was escorted out of the White House complex Friday, according to his lawyer, who said he was asked to leave in retaliation for “telling the truth.”
+First came news Friday that Trump had ousted Lt.
+Col. Alexander Vindman, the decorated soldier and national security aide who played a central role in the Democrats’ impeachment case.
+Vindman’s lawyer said his client was escorted out of the White House complex Friday, told to leave in retaliation for “telling the truth.”

 “The truth has cost Lt.
-Col. Alexander Vindman his job, his career, and his privacy,” David Pressman, an attorney for Vindman, said in a statement.
-The Army said in a statement that Vindman and his twin brother, Lt.
-Col. Yevgeny Vindman, who also was asked to leave his job as a White House lawyer on Friday, had been reassigned to the Army.
+Col. Alexander Vindman his job, his career, and his privacy,” attorney David Pressman said in a statement.
+Vindman’s twin brother, Lt.
+Col. Yevgeny Vindman, also was asked to leave his job as a White House lawyer on Friday, the Army said in a statement.
+Both men were reassigned to the Army.

 Next came word that Gordon Sondland, Trump’s ambassador to the European Union, also was out.